 M-Culinary‘s Business Systems Manager – Alexis Strizich shares her thoughts on how an employee communications platform has helped to maintain a connection with all her employees and engage them.
 Alexis also talks about her experience working with HubEngage.
-Get firsthand insight into how the platform was used to boost employee engagement and enhance communication and collaboration.
+Get firsthand insight into how the platform was used to employee communication for the food service industry boost employee engagement and enhance communication and collaboration.
+This is a great case study on how to improve employee communication for the food service industry!

 Q1.
 Tell us a bit about M-Culinary Concepts and your role over there.